pydata/xarray/doc/io.rst

 that the size of the ``np.string_`` in the first chunk sets the maximum string size for all following ones.
 To encode the data consider using :py:func:`~xarray.core.api.encode_utf8`.
-Optionally, you can also pass ``chunk_dim`` to set the chunk size of the appended dimension's coordinate.
-If you don't, this coordinate will keep the same chunk size as before appending, which could be too small if this is e.g. a 1-D array (typically, the time coordinate).

 To read back a zarr dataset that has been created this way, we use the :py:func:`~xarray.open_zarr` method: